-It’s not uncommon for shitty penny stock companies with virtually no revenues or a viable business, attaching themselves to celebrities.
-The celebrities they target obviously have terrible financial advisers and do very little research into these deals, associating themselves with tiny companies who can’t back-up their claims.
-These pumps are great for penny stock traders looking to bank easy money shorting these companies providing they can locate shares.
+It’s not uncommon for shitty penny stock companies with virtually no revenues or assets to use celebrities to increase their exposure.
+The celebrities they target obviously have terrible financial advisers and do very little research into these deals, associating themselves with awful companies only interested in dumping worthless shares onto gullible investors.

-The fundamentals of the enterprise were awful.
-At the time they had $100,00 in the bank, annual loss of $10 million, declining sales of $800,000 and over half a billion shares outstanding.
+The fundamentals of the business were awful.
+At the time they had $100,00 in the bank, an annual loss of $10 million, declining sales of $800,000 and over half a billion shares outstanding.
 OPMG didn’t even own the technology, they were licensing it.

-Back when Carmen Electra was relevant/ still hot, she acted a spokesperson for three pumps – eFoodSafety.com (OTC BB: EFSF), Luvoo.com (OTC PK: LUVT) Payment Data Systems Inc. (OTC BB: PYDS).
-PYDS launched a Carmen Electra pre-paid mastercard and also hired Jon Lebed as part of the promotion.
+Back when Carmen Electra was still relevant/hot, she acted a spokesperson for three pumps – eFoodSafety.com (OTC BB: EFSF), Luvoo.com (OTC PK: LUVT) Payment Data Systems Inc. (OTC BB: PYDS).
+PYDS launched a Carmen Electra pre-paid MasterCard and they also hired Jon Lebed as part of the promotion.

 Reality TV star Kim Kardashian promoted Boldface (BLBK) a celebrity beauty licensing company.
 She was handed a big chunk of equity and appeared on CNBC with Maria Bartiromo.

-Daniel Ruettiger inspirational and scrappy football player in film “Rudy”, is a childhood hero to many.
-He was charged by the SEC for operating a scheme to deceptively convince investors to buy shares in his sports drink company, Rudy Nutrition.
+Daniel Ruettiger inspirational and scrappy football player in the film “Rudy,” is a childhood hero to many.
+The SEC charged him with operating a scheme to deceptively convince investors to buy shares in his sports drink company, Rudy Nutrition.
 The scheme generated $11 million in profits obtained illegally.